-Industry and business require a skilled workforce from Troup County.
+- Industry and business require a skilled workforce from Troup County. - The expansion of broadband into unserved areas of the

-- The expansion of broadband into unserved areas of the county. - Transportation network does not provide for good traffic flow and connectivity to major employers. - Promoting the tourism opportunities of West Point Lake while lake levels fluctuate with seasonal pool depths. - Providing and promoting existing recreational and cultural opportunities to attract people to Troup County. - Use existing excellent educational facilities to develop workforce and entrepreneurial endeavors. - Crime and drugs effect quality workforce. - Need for increased water supply infrastructure. - Address the amount of blight within the community. - Address the perception of the school system. - Majority of jobs are low income.
+- Transportation network does not provide for good traffic flow and connectivity to major employers. - Promoting the tourism opportunities of West Point Lake while lake levels continue to drop. - Providing and promoting existing recreational and cultural opportunities to attract people to Troup County. - Use existing excellent educational facilities to develop workforce and entrepreneurial endeavors. - Crime and drugs effect quality workforce - Need for increased water supply sources - Address the amount of blight within the community - Address the perception of the school system - Majority of jobs are low income - Aging water and sewer infrastructure

-- Use existing excellent educational facilities to develop workforce and entrepreneurial endeavors. - The availability of many tourism and recreational activities. - The airport increases business opportunity. - I-85 "The Ray" creates unique opportunity for sustainable development and positive growth. - Increased job growth and business expansion. - Possible inland port feasibility. - Collaborative leadership local and state.
+- Use existing excellent educational facilities to develop workforce and entrepreneurial endeavors - The availability of many tourism and recreational activities - The airport increases business opportunity - I-85 "The Ray" creates unique opportunity for sustainable development and positive growth - Increased job growth and business expansion - Possible inland port feasibility - Collaborative leadership local and state

-- Existence of non-profit, faith based, and philanthropic institutions.
+- Existence of non-profit, faith based, and philanthropic institutions

-- Rail connectivity and access.
+- Rail connectivity and access

-- Local industrial base.
+- Local industrial base